 The Cost of a Repossession

-If there’s still a balance after the vehicle is sold at auction – called a deficiency balance – it’s up to you to pay that.
-Often, the recovery company fees and storage fees are rolled into the deficiency balance as well.
+If there’s still a balance after the vehicle is sold at auction, it's called a deficiency balance and it’s up to you to pay.
+Often, the recovery company fees and storage fees are rolled into the deficiency balance, too.

-Then there’s the non-monetary cost of an auto repossession: the damage done to your credit reports.
+There’s also a non-monetary cost of an auto repossession – the damage done to your credit reports.
 Repos can drastically lower your credit score.
-Borrowers with a repossession that’s less than a year old also have trouble getting approved for a car loan with most auto lenders.
-After a year has passed, your odds for getting approved generally increase, but your credit reports reflect a vehicle repossession for up to seven years.
+Borrowers with a repossession that’s less than a year old may have trouble getting approved for a car loan with many auto lenders.
+After a year has passed, your odds of getting approved generally increase, but your credit reports reflect a vehicle repossession for up to seven years.

 What Can I Do About a Repossession?

-There still may be hope that you could keep your car if your lender hasn’t yet started the repossession process.
-If you’re determined to keep your vehicle and don’t want to fall into the costs or damage of repossession, then it’s time to contact your lender about your options.
+There still may be hope that you could keep your car.
+If your lender hasn’t started the repossession process and you’re determined to keep your vehicle, then it’s time to contact your lender about your options.
 Here are a few choices you might have depending on which stage your repossession is in.

 - Haven’t missed a payment yet?
 If you’re still current on your auto loan, but you think you’re going to miss a payment soon, contact your lender right away.
 Many auto lenders allow borrowers a deferment to temporarily pause payments for up to three months.
 Those paused payments are usually added to the end of your loan.
 If you’re already behind on payments, a deferment isn’t typically an option, so act quickly.